peterychuang/peterychuang.github.io/content/poetry/2016-06-15-sorrow-in-the-dark.md

 But all your words and words cannot revive
 The sense of life that has been ripped apart.

-The lights of city mask the charms of stars,
+The lights of city mask the twinkling stars,
 But what would I feel if the stars were seen?
 Would they have dug in more wounds and old scars?
 Or long for you more than I've ever been?